 Extra Curricular Activities

 BCS middle school students may participate in competitive sports, including boy's flag football and girl's volleyball in the fall, and girl's and boy's basketball in the winter.
-Other extra curricular activities may be offered as there is interest, such as choir and instrumental music, and art.
+Other extra curricular activities may be offered as there is interest, such as choir, chapel band, art, and instrumental music.